MDSAMIULSAMI/Heritage/README.md

 # Heritage
 # Property Management System

 This project is a property management system featuring a backend implemented with Django REST framework and a frontend built with React.
-It allows users to view property listings, place bids, and manage property details and images.
+It allows users to view property listings, place bids, and manage property details.

 ## Features